chezze911/portfolio-project/README.md

 You will develop a responsive website that will display images, descriptions and links to each of the portfolio projects you will complete throughout the course of your Nanodegree program.

-Click on any of the featured projects to see a Modal popup with a description of the projects.
+Click on any of the featured projects to see a Modal popup with a description of the projects I have worked on.